onflow/docs/docs/evm/guides/wagmi.md

 Now, let's create a component to interact with the HelloWorld contract.
 Assume your contract is already deployed, and you have its address and ABI.

 - Create a new file, HelloWorld.ts, in the components directory.
-- Use wagmi's hooks to read from and write to the smart contract:
+- Use Wagmi's hooks to read from and write to the smart contract:

 ```javascript
 import { useState } from 'react'